-June 2015 PRO-PCP2.2 CFP®, CERTIFIED FINANCIAL PLANNER® and Financial Planning Standards Board Ltd. (FPSB).
+Mar.
+2016 PRO-PCP 4 CFP[®], CERTIFIED FINANCIAL PLANNER[®] and CFR are certification trademarks owned outside the U.S. by Financial Planning Standards Board Ltd. (FPSB).
 Financial Planning Standards Council is the marks licensing authority for the CFP marks in Canada, through agreement with FPSB.
 All other ® are registered trademarks of FPSC, unless indicated.
-Copyright © 2015 Financial Planning Standards Council.
+Copyright © 2016 Financial Planning Standards Council.
 All rights reserved.